BWbwchen/NTHU-eeclass-helper/README.md

 COURSE_ID=2046
 ```

-## Run this tool
+## Run this tool from this repository
-Run the below command, and it will download the submitted file in the root directory of this project.
+Run the below command, and it follow the CLI-interactive prompt to download the submitted file in the root directory of this project, or upload the score.
 ```
 go run .
 ```